Founder & CEO

 Heidi is an experienced counsellor, having been qualified since 2012, and has a particular interest in the power dynamics of inter-relational abuse due to her own personal experiences.
 Heidi helps her clients deal more effectively with difficulties by assisting them to tap into their inner-resources and find their own direction.

-Heidi works in compassionate and non-pathologising way, aiming to offer hope during difficult times and healing when they are over.
+Heidi works in compassionate and non-pathologising way, aiming to offer hope during difficult times, followed by healing.

 Sara Pascoe, Comedian